The WWF is run at a local level by the following offices...

 What are the big wins?

-Thanks to numerous Nedbank clients who have chosen to support the environment by choosing a Nedbank Green Affinity-linked product, by its financial year-end in February 2017 the trust had raised more than R287 million to support over 200 diverse environmental projects throughout South Africa.
+By its financial year-end in February 2017 the Trust had raised more than R287 million to support over 200 diverse environmental projects throughout South Africa.

-In 2015 the trust celebrated 25 years of catalysing initiatives in support of the environment, from investing in South Africa’s future leaders through WWF’s environmental leaders internship programme to empowering small-scale fishers to sustain their livelihoods while carefully managing the natural resources they depend on.
+In 2020 the Trust celebrated 30 years of catalysing initiatives in support of the environment, from investing in South Africa’s future leaders through WWF’s environmental leaders internship programme to empowering small-scale fishers to sustain their livelihoods while carefully managing the natural resources they depend on.

 Master’s reference: IT 993/91